-On April 21, 2011, Governor Bill Haslam and ECD Commissioner Bill Hagerty announced the Jobs4TN plan, laying out the administration's economic development strategy.
+On April 21, 2011, Governor Bill Haslam and TNECD Commissioner Bill Hagerty announced the Jobs4TN plan, laying out the administration's economic development strategy.
 The new approach to job creation is the result of a 45-day top-to-bottom review of the department and involved interviews with more than 300 stakeholders, community leaders, and national experts as well as feedback gathered from seven roundtables across the state.

 Jobs4TN is the blueprint for making Tennessee the No. 1 location in the Southeast for high-quality jobs, and the plan includes four key strategies: